-To help H&T Presspart inspire safety in their manufacturing environment, we produced a concise yet highly engaging Health & Safety video.
+To help H&T Presspart inspire safety in their manufacturing environment, we produced a concise yet highly engaging workplace safety video.

 Research carried out by the Health and Safety Executive for the period 2016/2017 reveals some concerning statistics regarding Health & Safety in the workplace.
 To name a few – 1.3 million employees suffered from a work-related illness, over 70,000 injuries were reported under RIDDOR, and 31.2 million working days were lost.

 For H&T Presspart, a leading provider of medical drug-delivery devices and components to the pharmaceutical sector, safety comes first.

 We were tasked with producing a concise yet effective workplace safety video to help communicate the importance of adhering to the company’s Health & Safety guidelines.
 The video, shown in the building’s reception area, had to engage and immediately capture the attention of both visitors and employees.

 Prior to the shoot, we developed a script and creative strategy.

 The video opens with stunning aerial drone footage, presenting H&T Presspart as a leading organisation with safety at the centre of its global operations.

 The relaxed yet formal tone of the different scenes, professional voiceover artist* and music track immediately evokes stability and safety, and avoids distracting the audience from the message being communicated.
 This approach lets viewers absorb and process key safety instructions quickly.